sakya/LockProvider/README.md

 }
 ```

-If the lock cannot be released (i.e. the lock was not found)
+If the lock cannot be released (i.e., the lock was not found)
 ```json
 {
   "owner": "test",